corespring/corespring-api/README.md

 ENV_IAR_KEY_PAIR_ID - set it to the name of the key pair that you created in step 1 - no default
 ENV_IAR_PRIVATE_KEY - set it to the content of the private key file - no default
 ENV_IAR_URL_VALID_IN_HOURS - set it to the number of hours a url should remain valid - default is 24
-ENV_IAR_ADD_VERSION_AS_QUERY_PARAM - set it to true to add the app version to the url - default is true
+ENV_IAR_ADD_VERSION_AS_QUERY_PARAM - set it to true to add the app version to the url - default is true ENV_IAR_HTTP_PROTOCOL_FOR_SIGNED_URLS - the signed url will get this protocol - default is https:

 **Note:** Setting the Private Key via the heroku webapp doesn't seem to work.
 In a shell you can use